Organization: American Association of People with Disabilities, U.S. International Council on Disabilities, The Washington Center

 - Dana Fink ('08) served as Program Manager with the American Association of People with Disabilities, and is now Assistant Project Coordinator at the Institute for Educational Leadership's Center for Workforce Development .

 - Leah Katz-Hernandez ('09) established DeafYouth USA, became a White House fellow and HSC Foundation Transition Fellow.
-She now works for the White House in the Office of the First Lady.
+She worked for the White House in the Office of the First Lady, and as the receptionist of the United States for President Obama.
+She now works in strategic communications at Gallaudet University.

 - Stacy Milburn ('09) and Micah Fialka-Feldman ('12) were both appointed to the President's Committee for People with Intellectual Disabilities.